Sustainable Ski Resorts

 Davos became the first ski resort to be officially awarded the Energiestadt (energy town) in 2001, thanks to a number of sustainable initiatives that it has in place.
 There are 60 solar thermal systems that produce 820,000 kWh – enough to meet most of the resort’s hot water needs through solar water-heating.
 There is also a biogas plant that generates a further 200,000 kWh of power.

-Ischgl's primary lift operators have been striving to become carbon neutral for the past few years.
+In the Tirol, Ischgl’s primary lift operators have been striving to become carbon neutral for the past few years.
 Since 2021 Silvrettaseilbahn AG has been operating all its facilities, including mountain restaurants and snow systems with 100% green electricity.
-Recently receiving a green electricity certificate, declaring Ischgl the largest climate-neutral ski resort in the Alps.
+Recently receiving a green electricity certificate, declaring Ischgl in Austria the largest climate-neutral ski resort in the Alps.